JasonYao/NYU-Bobst-Library-Reservation-Automator-Java/README.md

 # NYU-Bobst-Library-Reservation-Automator-Java
-By Jason Yao - Current version: v2.1.1
+By Jason Yao - current version: v2.1.1

 ## Description
 This program is to automatically book a room at New York University's Bobst Library.